Sigma and Pi Bonds & Hybridization ✏ Chemistry In a Nutshell

 • Types of Orbital Overlaps:

-• All single bonds (σ bonds) are present in both single and multiple bonds.
+• All single bonds are σ bonds (also present in multiple bonds).

 Pi (π) Bonds